Short biographic descriptions of GLAD members

 José A. Sánchez Fajardo is a Lecturer of English Language and Linguistics at the University of Alicante, Spain.
 He graduated in Translation and Interpreting from the University of Havana (2005).
 He completed postgraduate studies on Lexical Semantics and English as a Foreign Language in 2010.
 In 2016, he received his Ph.D. in Linguistics from the University of Alicante, where he has conducted and published on several research projects in the fields of lexicology, lexicography, sociolinguistics and semantics.
 His publications are mostly devoted to the phenomena of lexical borrowing and codeswitching.
 He is an active member of the Research Team on Lexicology and Lexicography.

-Nicoline van der Sijs is Senior Researcher at the Meertens Institute Amsterdam and Professor of Historical Linguistics of Dutch in the Digital World at the Radboud University Nijmegen.
+Nicoline van der Sijs is Senior Researcher at the Institute for the Dutch Language in Leiden and em. professor of Historical Linguistics of Dutch in the Digital World at the Radboud University Nijmegen.
 She specializes in historical linguistics, language contact and etymology.
-For more information see:
+She wrote a book on loanwords in Dutch (Groot leenwoordenboek) and on Dutch loanwords in other languages (Nederlandse woorden wereldwijd, also available as a database.
+Furthermore she compiled the website Etymologiebank with all Dutch etymological dictionaries.
+For more information see: https://nl.wikipedia.org/wiki/Nicoline_van_der_Sijs

 Lorella Viola, PhD, is a researcher of pragmatics, sociolinguistics, corpus linguistics and discourse analysis.
 Her doctoral research developed an empirical method to investigate translation interference and language change in Italian due to remote language contact with English.
 The thesis investigated the cross-linguistic and cross-cultural aspects emerging from the analysis of large quantities of empirical language data, which ultimately showed that the speaker’s choices leading to language change were pragmatically motivated rather than being the result of mere borrowing.
 Viola also holds a BA in Translation and Interpreting and an MA in Translation and Cultural Mediation Studies.
 She has worked as a language teacher of English and French and in-house translator.
 She currently teaches Italian, Intercultural Communication and Discourse Analysis at the University of East Anglia.